Entry-level Practice Manager Resume Questions

 The header must contain three pieces of information.
 These are your full name, email address, and phone number.
 Additionally, you have the option of including your mailing address.
 Take a look at our practice manager resume sample to get a better idea of how the header should look.

-You can either write a summary statement or objective statement to get the attention of hiring managers.
+You can either write a summary statement or resume objective to get the attention of hiring managers.
 We recommend creating a summary statement in most cases, but an objective statement offers certain benefits for inexperienced jobseekers.

 If you are new to a field and want to create an objective statement, think about which of your objectives would be useful for employers to know.
 Common pieces of information to include are how long you intend to stay in the position and whether you hope to advance.